But that’s not what he finds when he looks outside.

 “It’s too early for that.
-We’re still waiting for the exact place and cause of death, and I assume the medical examiner will have to do an autopsy to have a certified cause of death.”
+I’d say that determination will come from the Paradise police no sooner than a couple of weeks from now.
+We’re also still waiting for the exact place and cause of death, and I assume the medical examiner will have to do an autopsy to have a certified cause of death.”

-“That could take until some time next week.
+“That could take as long as several weeks until the Paradise Police have a warrant for his arrest.
 Do you know if the autopsy is scheduled for today or this weekend?”

 “Sorry, I don’t know.
 Sargent Allisonn said she’ll contact me with the preliminary cause of death later today.
 Then I assume she’s going to contact you, too.
 I need the details to figure out how I’ll explain her death to Adam Rios.
 I’m currently fostering him.”